mswjs/msw/README.md

 msw.start()
 ```

-Import your `mocks.js` module anywhere in the root of your application to enable the mocking:
+Import your `mocks.js` module anywhere in your application (root, preferably) to enable the mocking:

 ```js
 // app/index.js